 This will vary according to the size and complexities of your farm, but most farmers may only need a few documents.
 The main ones to get you started will be:

-- Documenting your inductions so that you can be sure (and prove if required) that you have covered off with workers what needs to be discussed about working safely on your farm.
+An induction checklist - documenting your inductions so that you can be sure (and prove if required) that your workers are aware of what needs to be discussed about working safely on your farm.
 An induction checklist is a very good start.

-- Encouraging your workers to report hazards that they know of so that you can record and action them.
+A Hazard Checklist - encouraging your workers to report any hazards that they identify so that you can record and take action to address them.

-- Developing some basic safe work procedures for the riskier jobs that workers will be required to do.
-Things like operating quad bikes, tractors, chain saws etc communicate them to your workers and make sure they are trained and competent to do these jobs safely.
+Developing some basic safe work procedures for the riskier jobs that workers will be required to do.
+Things like operating quad bikes, tractors, chain saws, etc thencommunicate them to your workers and make sure they are trained and competent to do these jobs safely.
 Make sure that you set a good example by following the rules and procedures yourself.